Updated February 2026

 Leaks

 Septic tank leaks can cause thousands of dollars of damage to your home or property.
-The fact that most wastewater contains raw sewage means they can also be extremely dangerous or even hazardous to your health as well as the environment.
+The fact that most wastewater contains raw sewage means that plumbing emergencies like these can also be extremely hazardous to your health and the local environment.

 Consequences of Untreated Leaks

-• Indoor Leaks can cause serious water damage or structural issues.
+- Indoor leaks.
+These can cause serious water damage or structural issues.
 Excess moisture and dampness is an ideal breeding ground for mold, which can be expensive to fix.

-• Lateral Line Leaks can cause uneven drain field dispersal, flooding, or sewage backups.
-Unusually healthy grass above the line is one common symptom.
+- Lateral Line Leaks.
+This can lead to uneven drain field dispersal, flooding, or sewage backups.
+You may notice unusually healthy grass above the line.

-Severe or persistent leaks will eventually seep into the ground and spread, contaminating groundwater and damaging the local environment.
-In some cases, this may be construed as unlawful discharge of hazardous substance or sewage under Section 13271 of the California Water Code.
+Severe or persistent wastewater leaks will eventually seep deeper into the ground and contaminate the local groundwater.
+This may be construed as unlawful discharge of a hazardous substance or sewage under Section 13271 of the California Water Code.

 Common Causes